 A Greek Dish With International Influences

-Greek moussaka is a must-have dish if you travel to Greece, just as it is proper to try Greek coffee.
+Greek moussaka (or light Greek moussaka for those who don’t care about the heavy béchamel sauce) is a must-have dish if you travel to Greece, just as it is proper to try Greek coffee or wine.
 The flavours are unique!

 As you sit on a tavern terrace and (preferably) enjoy a fabulous sea view, remember that the stress is on the last syllable when you ask the waiter for moussaka.

-Original from the Levant and updated by the adding of a posh French sauce, moussaka is today known as a Greek dish, cooked with variations in most of south-eastern Mediterranean and not only.
+Original from the Levant and updated by adding a posh French sauce, moussaka is known as a Greek dish, cooked with variations in most south-eastern Mediterranean and not only.
 Romanians and Bulgarian also love it.

 I like to keep cooking fun but rapid and straightforward.
 First of all, my moussaka will not contain the famous béchamel sauce.
-For as fancy as it sounds and for as much flavour it might add to the dish, to me is merely a calorie bomb!
+It might sound fancy and add flavour to the dish but, to me, is merely a calorie bomb!

 If you are not concerned about your cholesterol level and want to try it, I will explain later how to make the sauce.
 I did make the original recipe a few times for others; nobody complained about it, on the contrary!

-If for any health reasons (or lactose intolerance) you prefer dishes low in fat, remember that the flavour is in the spices, not necessarily in heavy sauces or cheeses.
+If for any health reasons, or if you are lactose intolerant and prefer dishes low in fats, remember that the flavour is in the spices, not necessarily in heavy sauces or cheeses.